Alex Labbé: Xfinity Series

 Labbé made his Xfinity Series debut at Phoenix International Raceway in November 2016, driving the No. 90 Chevrolet Camaro for King Autosport.
 He finished 23rd.
 It was announced in April 2017 that he would make his second start at Texas Motor Speedway, with the same team he drove in 2016.

 In 2018, Labbé partnered with DGM Racing to drive the No. 36 Camaro full-time in the Xfinity Series.

-He returned for a limited schedule in the No. 90 car the following year for DGM, and finished sixth at the Charlotte Motor Speedway Roval in September.
+Labbé returned for a limited schedule in the No. 90 car the following year for DGM, and finished sixth at the Charlotte Motor Speedway Roval in September.

-In 2020, he returned to the No. 36 for a majority of races, while he did the No. 90 for the events the No. 36 was not entered in or had other drivers in.
+In 2020, he returned to No. 36 for a majority of races, while he did No. 90 for the events in which No. 36 was not entered or had other drivers.
 In August, Labbé received a penalty for driving an Xfinity car in a Sports Car Club of America practice session at the Daytona Road Course ahead of the Xfinity Series race there, a violation of NASCAR's testing policy; the penalty resulted in him and his No. 36 team losing 75 points each and the latter being fined $50,000.
 The team appealed the ruling to the National Motorsports Appeals Panel, who rescinded the punishment.

 A full season in the No. 36 came in 2021.
-He finished 19th in points with three top tens.
+He finished nineteenth in points with three top tens.

 In 2022, Labbé returned to the No. 90 at Daytona, which was his first ever DNQ, before moving on to his old No. 36, which was driven by Spire Motorsports star Josh Bilicki at Daytona.
 Despite the lack of sponsorship, he ran every race after Daytona until Charlotte.
 Garrett Smithley would replace Labbe at Charlotte, since Smithley had sufficient sponsorship.

-In 2023, Labbé would once again fail to qualify for the season opener, and would run for RSS Racing in the No. 28 Ford for the next two races, which would be the first time he drove for another team rather than DGM in the Xfinity Series.
+In 2023, Labbé would once again fail to qualify for the season opener and would run for RSS Racing in the No. 28 Ford for the next two races, which would be the first time he drove for another team rather than DGM in the Xfinity Series.
+He would also drive a new part-time fourth RSS car, the No. 29, in its first attempt at Sonoma.
+He would also compete for Emerling-Gase Motorsports and SS-Green Light Racing.